Ruth Don Shevlin

 Ruth Don Shevlin | Author • Artist • Storyteller

 Welcome to the official home of Ruth Don Shevlin — author, artist, and storyteller.
-Discover her beloved children’s book Rebecca’s Dream That Wasn’t, explore creative resources for young readers and performers, and join a community where imagination takes center stage.
+Discover inspiring children's books that spark imagination, encourage meaningful conversations, and celebrate the joy of storytelling.
+Explore creative resources for young readers and performers, and become part of a community where every story has the power to make a difference.

 Get in Touch with Ruth Don Shevlin

-Interested in booking a school visit, storytelling event, or workshop?
+Interested in booking a school visit, storytelling event, author talk, or workshop?

-Just want to share how Rebecca’s story touched your heart?
+Want to share how one of her stories touched your heart?

 Stay Connected with Ruth